Welcome to your new home

 • Internal repairs.

-• Undertaking decoration of your flat/bungalow once every seven years and in the last year of the said term.
+• Undertaking decoration of the flat/bungalow once every seven years and in the last year of the said term.

-• Glass in your windows (damage due to vandalism may be claimable under the leaseholder insurance) but not window frames.
+• Glass in the windows (damage due to vandalism may be claimable under the leaseholder insurance) but not window frames.

 • Fixtures, fittings, pipes, tanks, cisterns, plumbing and wires used exclusively by your flat/bungalow.